MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/dmacc-csp.md

 -   128 = SECROLE\_OPERATOR\_TPS

-The acceptable access roles for this node cannot be more than the roles assigned to the DMAcc object.
+The acceptable access roles for this node can't be more than the roles assigned to the DMAcc object.

 Value type is integer.
 Supported operations are Get and Replace.